Celebrate World Migratory Bird Day by Going Birding

 World Migratory Bird Day takes place the second Saturday in May.
 Take a look at special programs happening all over North America.

 The theme of this year’s event is a focus on light pollution and the risk it poses to migrating birds.
-“Dim the Lights for Birds at Night” is the official slogan for World Migratory Bird Day 2022.
+“Water: Sustaining Bird Life” is the official theme for World Migratory Bird Day 2023.

 Follow these tips to prevent bird strikes on windows at home.